nelson870708/2021-ESUN-AI-Competition/README.md

 ## Installation

-Assume you have a container with gpu, which cuda version >= 11.1
+Assume you have a container with gpu and cuda version >= 11.1

 1. Install Pytorch